One Hot Encoding vs. Label Encoding in Machine Learning

 Output:

-As you can see here, 3 new features are added as the country contains 3 unique values – India, Japan, and the US.
-In this technique, we solved the problem of ranking as each category is represented by a binary vector.
+As you can see, three new features are added because the Country column contains three unique values – France, Spain, and Germany.
+This method avoids the problem of ranking inherent in label encoding, as each category is represented by a separate binary vector.

 Can you see any drawbacks with this approach?
 Think about it before reading on.